jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_1.rst

     AssertionError: False != ''

-* I change the assertEqual_ to assertFalse_ and remove the expectation
+* I change the :ref:`assertEqual method<another way to test if two things are Equal>` to assertFalse_ and remove the expectation

   .. code-block:: python
     :lineno-start: 28